jankazil/Arotake/README.md

 - `make check` – Runs both formatting and linting.
 - `make type` – Runs `mypy` type checker in strict mode.
 - `make test` – Runs `pytest` with coverage reporting.

+### Notes

+Arotake uses [xESMF](https://xesmf.readthedocs.io]) (Universal Regridder for Geospatial Data), which uses [ESMPy](https://earthsystemmodeling.org/esmpy) (ESMF Python Regridding Interface) as backend.
+These packages are as of writing available as conda packages from conda-forge.
+This necessitates installing a conda environment to operate Arotake.

 ## Name